Last updated: July 20, 2010

 yast

-A lot more YaST modules are available than the ones included in the default installation - you'll find one for almost any purpose.
-Read about installing packages in the next chapter.
+A lot more YaST modules are available than the ones included in the default installation (read about installing packages in the next chapter).
+Some notable modules not installed by default are:

 9.1 YaST in the Terminal